gwcbi/crayfish_AL/BEAST.md

 > Reflection: How is this different from the maximum-likelihood tree?
 Why are we estimating both?

 Note: BEAST has fantastic online documentation.
 For more details on the software and additional tutorials, reference their docs [here](https://beast.community/index.html).
 Here, we will be running BEAST using the [CIPRES Science Gateway](http://www.phylo.org), but we need to download the BEAST package to complate data preparation steps.
+[Taming the beast](https://github.com/Taming-the-BEAST/Introduction-to-BEAST2) is also a great resource for understanding what is going on here.

 #### Step 1: Make the BEAST XML file using BEAUTI.